39 Of The Top Braid Hairstyles

 triangle-pins-braid-hairstyles

 Do you have trouble securing small braids at the back of your head?
 Cross the braids in back.
-Secure then with three pins placed in the shape of a triangle.
+Secure them with three bobby pins placed in the shape of a triangle.
+Enjoy your super simple but super authentic half-up crown braid hairdo for any hair type.

 Waterfall Crown

 A basic waterfall braid is pretty when it surrounds the top of the head like a halo.
-Blended highlights bring out the woven texture.
+Blended highlights bring out the woven texture of waterfall braids and those relaxed waves.

 Braided Headband